SFB-ELAINE/WebProv/README.md

 npm install # or `npm i`
 ```

+## Integrating Provenance Information into WebProv

+*(This section describes the usage of WebProv as used by Budde et al. (2020).)*

+Once all provenance information of a simulation study has been collected (or while doing so), this information can be included in WebProv.
+A user needs to do create a study, which needs a reference (last name of first author and year of publication) as well as the name of the signaling pathway the study is based on.
+If more than one signaling pathway is being considered, than all pathways should be in a set (e.g., {pathway1, pathway2}).

+Next, one may add nodes and connect these nodes (right click to draw a connection).
+The nodes can be entities or activities.
+Each node requires meta-information as requested by our ontology.
+A label is automatically assigned to a node.
+They are consecutively numbered within one study.

+Besides creating provenance graphs and entering provenance information one can also download or upload entire graphs as JSON.
+The export function only exports the visible graph and not everything that is stored in the Neo4J database.

 ## Development
 A `Makefile` file is present within both the frontend and backend packages.
 To start a development server with hot-reload within each package, just run the following command:
 ```